Skip to main content

 How does the OCD brain work?

-Difference in the brain structure
+Difference in brain structure

 There are certain brain areas that are associated with OCD symptoms.
 Neuroimaging studies have revealed structural and functional differences in the brains of individuals with OCD compared to those without the condition.